 Among those under the age of 60 there are now far more women than men with higher education.
-The gender differences are particularly significant among the 25-29 age group in which 54 per cent of women have higher education, compared with 34 per cent of men.
-In this age group women now outnumber men with long higher education.
+The gender differences are particularly significant among the 25-29 age group in which 54 per cent of women have higher education, compared with 35 per cent of men.
+In the age group under 40 women now outnumber men with long higher education.